sugoiJS/mongoDB/README.md

 ## Introduction
-Sugoi is a minimal modular framework,
+SugoiJS™ is a minimal modular framework.

-which gives you the ability to use only what you need, fast.
+SugoiJS™ gives you the ability to use only what you need and do it fast.

-As all of the "Sugoi" modules, this module is stand alone and can act without other Sugoi modules.
+this is a standalone module that can be functional on its own (as all of the SugoiJS™ modules).

-Sugoi mongoDB package provide ORM solution for mongoDB.
+Sugoi mongoDB package provides ORM solutions for mongoDB.

-This package relays on the Sugoi core ORM infrastructure using the ConnectableModel abstract class.
+This package relays on Sugoi\ORM infrastructure using the ConnectableModel abstract class.

 ## Installation